Jjcorsino/axieEnergy-main/README.md

 # Axie Energy Calculator
 Tired of counting enemy energy?
 Want to know how to count cards?
-Axie Tools is a page where one can do all of this.
-This is perfect for lazy people like me who just want to see numbers on the screen and don't want to be chrunching numbers in game and just try to play my best :)
+Axie Energy is a page where one can do all of this.